-- Mother's arms may tire from infant's weight. - Mother can hold her infant using a pillow or blanket to support her arms; paying attention to her wrist and elbow support. - Some mothers may be less familiar with this hold.
+- Mother's arms may tire from infant's weight. - Mother can hold the infant using a pillow or blanket to support the mother's arms; paying attention to her wrist and elbow support. - Some mothers may be less familiar with this hold.

+Cradle Position

-Cradle Position (May be used for either breast.
+(May be used for either breast.
 This description is for the left breast.)